parigandhi/forum/README.md

-A sample project that runs phpBB forum on Apache web server, using mySQL as the database server.
+A sample project that runs phpBB forum on Apache web server using mySQL as the database server.
 Also includes phpmyadmin to view the database tables.

 Some useful commands:
   git clone https://github.com/parigandhi/forum.git